sst/guide/_chapters/setup-the-serverless-framework.md

 - **node_modules** contains the Node.js dependencies that we just installed.
 - **package.json** contains the Node.js configuration for our project.

-Next, we are going to setup a standard JavaScript environment for us by adding support for ES6.
+Next, we are going to set up a standard JavaScript environment for us by adding support for ES6.